-What this advertiser thinks he’s paying for is a click from the keyword “file for bankruptcy”, but instead, he’s paying for different Search terms with insanely different conversion intents.
+What this advertiser thinks he’s paying for is a click from the keyword “file for bankruptcy.”
+Instead, he’s paying for different Search terms with insanely different conversion intents.

-Just look at what this advertiser was paying for:
+Just look at the terms this campaign was getting charged for:

-Do you think all these Search terms convert at the same level as the keyword ‘file for bankruptcy’ that was being bid on above the surface?
+Do you think all these Search terms convert at the same level as the ‘file for bankruptcy’ keyword that was being bid on above the surface?
+(Hint: they don’t.)

 If you don’t, then your discrepancy is too high.

-As you progress down the list of match types above, your audience (and iceberg) slowly grows in size due to the extra impressions your ads are now earning.
+As you progress down the list of match types above, your audience (and your iceberg) grows because of the extra impressions your ads are earning.

 Your PPC Ships Are Already Sinking

-Okay, so now you have an idea of what The Iceberg Effect is.
-In a minute, we’ll talk about how to fix it and how you can make your PPC ship iceberg proof.
+Okay, so you have an idea of what The Iceberg Effect is.
+In a minute, we’ll talk about how to fix it and how you can make your Google Ads strategy iceberg-proof.

-But before we do that, let’s look at how your Display PPC campaigns, Social PPC campaigns, and other dimensions are suffering from the same issue.
+But before we do that, let’s look at how your Display campaigns, paid social ads, and other forms of PPC can suffer from the same issue.

 The Iceberg Effect in Display PPC Campaigns

-When it comes to regular Display campaigns (using AdWords for example), you have a lot of tools and targeting options to add multiple layers to define your targeted audience.
+When it comes to regular Display campaigns (like in Google Ads, for example), you have a lot of tools and options to add multiple targeting layers that will define your audience.

 The more layers you add, the bigger your Display burger gets, but the smaller your audience gets.

-So even if you added multiple layers to your Display campaigns, your automatic placements (what’s below the surface) will most likely be bigger than your predetermined targets (what’s above the surface).
+So even if you add multiple layers to your Display campaigns, your automatic placements (below the surface) will most likely be bigger than your predetermined targets (above the surface).

-You’ll notice in the example above, that mobile apps, Gmail, YouTube, and regular URL placements are adding up the ad dollars spent.
+You may have noticed that in the examples above, Gmail, YouTube, and regular URL placements add up the ad dollars spent.

-And perhaps you wouldn’t care to look deeper since the cost per conversion matches your goals across all those placements (all conversions are around $4 or less).
+And perhaps you wouldn’t even bother looking deeper since the cost per conversion is within your goals across those placements (all conversions are around $4 or less).

 But what if those Automatic placements all performed differently on the end-sales side (the point where you’re actually making money)?

-Just like The Iceberg Effect is prevalent in Search and Display PPC campaigns, it’s actually worse in Social PPC campaigns.
+Just like The Iceberg Effect is prevalent in Search and Display PPC campaigns, it’s actually worse in PPC campaigns on social platforms.

 You either keep increasing your audience size or you keep reducing it by adding more and more targeting requirements.

-But regardless of you increasing or decreasing your audience, you’re adding multiple requirements that all have simple performance metrics above the surface, but perform wildly different below the surface.
+But either way, you’re adding multiple requirements that all have simple performance metrics above the surface but perform differently below the surface.

-So this is where you must consider separating out your campaign targeting without making your audiences too small.
+So this is where you should consider separating out your campaign targeting without making your audience segments too small.

-So far, in Facebook, you’re only able to breakdown the demographics of your targeting to see how they individually perform.
+In Facebook right now, you’re only able to break down the demographics of your targeting to see how they perform individually.
 You can’t do that with Interests targeting or other targeting criteria that you’ve set.

 Now that we’ve looked at Facebook ads, let’s take a quick look at Twitter.

-With Twitter, the same Iceberg Effect slowly takes place.
+With Twitter, the same Iceberg Effect can accumulate over time.

-You want to create a big enough audiences to get traffic, but then you want to slowly start chopping away at the iceberg that’s beneath the surface to improve your PPC performance.
+You’ll need to create a big enough audience to get traffic, but once you’ve established yourself, you’ll want to start chipping away at the iceberg that’s beneath the surface to make your PPC performance more effective.

-Luckily with Twitter, you can break down your bigger targeted audience into smaller bite-sized pieces so you can get your iceberg ratio closer to 1:1.
+Luckily, just like with your Google Ads strategy, you can break down bigger targeted audiences on Twitter into smaller bite-sized pieces so you can get your iceberg ratio closer to 1:1.